vivek-pr/msk-iam-oneclick/README.md

 ## MSK stack

-The `infra/msk.yml` template provisions a minimal MSK Serverless cluster with IAM authentication.
-It expects the private subnet IDs and security group from the VPC stack and uses AWS-managed encryption at rest.
+The `infra/msk-provisioned.yaml` template provisions a provisioned MSK cluster with IAM authentication and CloudWatch broker logging.
+It expects the private subnet IDs and security group from the network stack.

 ### Parameters